-Vectra® DA is the only validated multi-biomarker blood test to measure rheumatoid arthritis (RA) disease activity.
+Vectra® is the only validated multi-biomarker blood test to measure rheumatoid arthritis (RA) disease activity.
 It is validated for use in adults diagnosed with RA and has been studied in more than 1,700 patients from multiple cohorts1.
-Vectra DA integrates 12 key protein biomarkers into a single, objective score between 1 and 100 to classify RA disease activity.
+Vectra integrates 12 key protein biomarkers into a single, objective score between 1 and 100 to classify RA disease activity.
 The test is performed by Myriad RBM’s sister company, Crescendo Bioscience, in their CLIA certified laboratory.

-Some lab tests may measure inflammation indirectly (such as erythrocyte sedimentation rate [ESR]) or measure only one biomarker of inflammation (such as C-reactive protein [CRP]) whereas Vectra DA measures 12 key proteins that represent multiple RA biological pathways.
+Some lab tests may measure inflammation indirectly (such as erythrocyte sedimentation rate [ESR]) or measure only one biomarker of inflammation (such as C-reactive protein [CRP]) whereas Vectra measures 12 key proteins that represent multiple RA biological pathways.

 Additionally, the utility of ESR and CRP is limited because they are normal in a large percentage of patients with RA2.
-In contrast, Vectra DA can frequently detect elevated disease activity even when CRP is low3.
+In contrast, Vectra can frequently detect elevated disease activity even when CRP is low3.

 - Identify RA patient populations with active disease